yyannielin/assignment/README.md

-Command line:
+Command line: /n/n

-npm install
+npm install /n
-npm start (to open the website in the browser) npm run devStart (to start the server)
+npm start (to open the website in the browser)/n npm run devStart (to start the server)/n